-The rivers have been disconnected from their floodplains which have subsequently had the towns of Grantham and Sleaford built upon them.
-Part of the works will be to create new inset lower floodplains to narrow the river up on low flows, helping to concentrate energy and keeping the river from choking with fine sediment and vegetation.
+The rivers had been disconnected from their floodplains which had subsequently had the towns of Grantham and Sleaford built upon them.
+Part of the works were able to create new inset lower floodplains to narrow the river up on low flows, helping to concentrate energy and keeping the river from choking with fine sediment and vegetation.
 In high flows the new inset floodplains are drowned out ensuring that flood risk is not increased and helps to trap the fine sediment on the new floodplain.
 This allows wetland plant consolidation and helps to provide valuable habitat for rare species of fish like brook lampreys, invertebrates like mayflies, and nesting areas for wildfowl.

 Without this ability the rivers do not have any in channel variation and therefore lack the essential habitat needed to support the diverse range of species which would naturally establish.